truenas/middleware/docs/userguide/freenas_intro.rst

 Introduction
 ============

-FreeNAS® is an embedded open source network-attached storage (NAS) system based on FreeBSD and released under a BSD license.
-A NAS provides an operating system that has been optimized for file storage and sharing.
+FreeNAS® is an embedded open source network-attached storage (NAS) operating system based on FreeBSD and released under a BSD license.
+A NAS is an operating system that has been optimized for file storage and sharing.

 Notable features in FreeNAS® include: